What is Evidence-Based Practice?

 First, let’s review the definition of evidence-based practice (EBP): The act of basing practice on best evidence to make patient care decisions to improve outcomes and being cost effective.

-Alright, now that we have a definition of evidence-based practice (EBP) and know what it is, let’s talk about why it is such a big deal in nursing and then work on understanding more about it and then work on applying it to your current clinical practice as a nursing student.
+Alright, now that we have a basic description of evidence-based practice (EBP) and know what it is, let’s talk about why it is such a big deal in nursing and then work on understanding more about it and then work on applying it to your current clinical practice as a nursing student.

-EBP in nursing has at its core concept, improving health care outcomes.
-In addition to improving outcomes, it is also concerned about keeping costs down.
 Let’s think about this for a second.
 Let’s say we discover an awesome new pharmaceutical that eliminates insulin-resistant diabetes, but that same medication costs $29,990.00 per weekly dose and it must be taken for life.
 Would this be cost effective?
 It seems not, but perhaps it is more cost effective than all the ramifications that come from diabetes.
 This is considered when we look at efficacy of a new treatment.
 So, while we could improve health care outcomes with this new medication, it may or may not be cost effective to do so.

 Changes in nursing care are happening every day.
 New studies are being conducted that change the best evidence available in some cases.
 So, to further the point of why EBP is important in nursing, let’s think about why we do what we do in patient care.
 How many times have you read one method to perform a skill in a textbook, but yet an instructor tells you something different, and then you might even see it done a different way in clinical.
 Why is that?
 Well, there are a few reasons for that and we will explore those in a bit.
 Let’s look at another scenario, first.